Arboretum Images 10e

 How Date Palms Support Fig Seedlings In Dry Southern Calif.
 Climate

 Ficus seeds can germinate in date palms because the environment within a date palm's fruit cluster provides the necessary conditions for germination, including moisture, warmth, and a suitable substrate for the seeds to root in; essentially, the date palm acts as a "nurse tree" offering a protected microclimate for the fig seeds to sprout, especially if the seeds happen to be deposited there by birds.
-In addition to a moist & sheltered enviroment, decaying organic matter in date palm fruit cluster also provides nutrient source for developing fig seeds.
+In addition to a moist & sheltered environment, decaying organic matter in date palm fruit cluster also provides nutrient source for developing fig seeds.

 Moreton Bay Fig (Ficus macrophylla)